earthlab/earthlab.github.io/_posts/workshops/python-open-science-tool-setup/2018-07-20-setup-02-setup-git-bash-and-anacoda.md

 If you see a list of commands that you can execute, then `Git` has been installed correctly.

 3. Next, type `conda` and hit enter.
-Again, if you see a list of commands that you can execute, then Anaconda `Python` has been installed correctly.
+Again, if you see a list of commands that you can execute, then Miniconda `Python` has been installed correctly.

 4. Close the `Terminal` by typing `exit`.